mi5hmash/SteamDeckBTRFS/README.md

 It's a shell script for lazy people like me who want to use [BTRFS](https://btrfs.wiki.kernel.org/index.php/Main_Page) formatted microSD cards on their decks, but don't want to type many commands into a command line.
 If you're one of us, then worry no more as I got you covered.

 **Despite that it's simple, you're still <mark>using it at your own risk</mark>.
-I've tried my best to make it foolproof and I always run tests before release until I consider it stable, but some things may show up only after a long time of use.
+I've tried my best to make it foolproof and always run tests before release until I consider it stable, but some things may show up only after long use.
 You've been warned.**
 # :tipping_hand_person: Yet another repository? | How is it different?
 There are other repositories like mine.
-They are based on replacing entire scripts with the ones that have been already patched.
+They are based on replacing entire scripts with the ones already patched.
 My approach is to **patch the original scripts directly** using a small patch file.
 My tool also lets you **perform a reverse patch (unpatch)** operation on the patched scripts or **create a backup** of the original scripts so they can be restored later (**restore backup**).
 # :performing_arts: Pros and cons
 Everything has been well explained in the
 [btrfdeck repository](https://github.com/Trevo525/btrfdeck) by [Trevo525](https://github.com/Trevo525).
 Instead of copy-pasting everything from there here and thus committing plagiarism, I will just encourage you to go there and read the original content of that repo.